How to Fix iMessage (iCloud & AppStore)

 Step-3 Summary: You must have a unique OSX Serial No. and up-to-date OSX boot-loader.

-If you are starting with a clean OSX install then there is no need for you to perform this step so jump forward to Step 5, however if you have been trying to get iMessage to work for sometime then the chances are that the data and plists are full of invalid data and/or settings.
-So lets start with a clean slate and remove all the current iMessage related data and plists.
+If you are starting with a clean OSX install then there is no need for you to perform this step so jump forward to Step 5, however if you have been trying to get iMessage to work for sometime then the chances are that the iMessage plists are full of invalid data and/or settings.

 Ensure that you have ‘Show all Files’ or similar utility for displaying hidden files and folders in Finder.

-You can download 'Show all Files' form the community section on the tonymacx86.com.
+You can download 'Show all Files' form the community section.

 Enable ‘Show all Files’, start-up Finder and navigate to:-